SextupleV/Parallel-evolution-of-root-species/HGTdetector/Redame.md

-### The usage of HGTdetector.sh script
+# HGTdetector.sh

 The HGTdetector.sh script was developed to identify Horizontal gene transfer events.

-# The schematic diagram of DupGen_finder pipeline
+## The schematic diagram of DupGen_finder pipeline
 ![UB4KWWAO)Q{_F5~73S (ALS](https://github.com/SextupleV/TD-research/assets/22436936/9dea2366-49cc-4074-b627-404270d403e3)

+## The usage of HGTdetector.sh script
 You can add HGTdetector.sh to your environment and view its usage through the following command.

 ```HGTdetector.sh -h```